ryanyxw/llm-decouple/README.md

 # Teaching Models to Understand (but not Generate) High-risk Data

 This is an official repository for our paper, [Teaching Models to Understand (but not Generate) High-risk Data](https://arxiv.org/abs/2505.03052).
+The repository is organized by the figures and tables in the paper.
+Please refer to each accordingly.

 #### (NOTE: Documentation is outdated.
 Expect updated documentation by May 12)

+## General Preparation

-### Data Preparation
+### Preparing Toxic Data
 All toxic data is acquired from [Pushshift Reddit snapshots](https://ojs.aaai.org/index.php/ICWSM/article/view/7347) between March and December 2023.
 These snapshots are not publically available, but can be torrented.

 Pushshift snapshots should be saved as .zst files in a directory called `data/src`.
 The following script extracts, tags, and filters documents from the December snapshot as an example (`data/src/RC_2023-12.zst`).